fibarrafdec/Password-Generator/README.md

 ### User Story

-AS AN employee with access to sensitive data,
+AS an employee with access to sensitive data,
 I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security.